 The temple was converted into the church of St George around the 7th century.
 In the 19th century, the church was used as a burial place for Protestants and for many European philhellenes who died in the Greek War of Independence in 1821.
 The building remained in use through 1834, when it was the site of the official welcome of King Otto, the first king of the modern Greek state.
 Since then until the 1930s, it was used as a museum.

 Why Athens Tip: Keep an eye out for the friendly tortoise who visits the lawn in front of Hephaestus Temple.
-He or she seems to like the attention of passers by.
+They certainly seem to like the attention of passers-by.

 Stoa of Attalos (159 – 138 BC)